 About the Career and Technical Education Research Network

-Some 8 million secondary and 4 million postsecondary students are enrolled in career and technical education (CTE), with the support of more than $1.1 billion in federal and state investments.
+Approximately 7.5 million secondary and 3.5 million postsecondary students are enrolled in career and technical education (CTE), which is supported by roughly $1.3 billion in federal and state investments.
 CTE prepares students with academic knowledge and technical and employability skills for credentials and careers.
 CTE also serves as an opportunity to strengthen the connection and coherence among K–12 education, postsecondary education, and workforce development efforts.
-However, more rigorous research—studies designed to show a causal impact—on CTE programming is needed.
-To expand the evidence base, the CTE Research Network is conducting and promoting high‑quality studies examining the impact of CTE.
+However, more rigorous research—studies designed to show a causal impact—is needed to understand the effects of CTE programming on student outcomes.
+To expand the evidence base, the CTE Research Network works to conduct and promote the use of high‑quality studies examining the impact of CTE.

 Our Primary Areas of Focus